datahub-project/datahub/docs/rfc/active/000-ml_models/README.md

   - Motivation behind choosing these datasets
   - Preprocessing steps involved: crucial for reproducibility
   - Link to the process/job that captures training execution
-  - Link to the training pipeline source code
 - Evaluation Data: Mirrors Training Data.
 - Quantitative Analyses: Provides the results of evaluating the model according to the chosen metrics by linking to relevant dashboard.
 - Ethical Considerations: Demonstrate the ethical considerations that went into model development, surfacing ethical challenges and solutions to stakeholders.